 This step is all about having clearly defined goals for your homepage.
-Defining and setting a clear objective for your websites homepage will give you the ability to determine if your page is achieving it's desired purpose.
+Defining and setting a clear objective for your website’s homepage will allow you to determine if your page achieves its desired purpose.
 These goals need to be specific and measurable.
 Involve your team and decide the intention and specific objectives of your homepage.
 Example: Direct new visitors to take action, such as learning more about services offered, completing a Contact form, or purchasing a product.

 Your visitors are coming to your site in search of something.
-Calls-to-action give you the ability to direct them toward your goals.
+A call-to-action gives you the ability to direct them toward your goals.
 Whether you’re building your email subscriber list or guiding your customer base toward a better understanding of your products, a call-to-action is a straightforward way to offer value.
-Depending on your content you may want to consider using multiple calls-to-action.
-Remember when designing your calls-to-action that you make sure they stand out from the rest of your content and are linked to helpful information that is of VALUE to your visitors.
-Check out Hubspot's call-to-action best practices for more great tips.
+Depending on your content, consider using multiple calls to action.
+Remember, when designing your CTA, make sure it stands out from the rest of your content and link it to resources that provide value for your audience.

-Negative space is the area around the main subjects in a design.
-This tips really drives home the "Keep it Simple" point.
-Negative space is your friend because you’re keeping it simple.
-Your visitors will be more drawn to your content when it is surrounded by negative space.
-Now, this doesn’t mean to just create a blank homepage... but use the surrounding negative space to creativity draw your visitors into the important elements of your home page.
+Negative space (or white space) is the area around the main subjects in a design.
+Remember, negative space is your friend because you’re keeping it simple.
+Your visitors will be more drawn to content when surrounded by negative space.
+Now, this doesn’t mean creating a blank homepage but using the surrounding negative space to creatively draw your visitors into the crucial elements of your home page.

-Using the objectives you created for your homepage, add relevant links to your content that will keep your visitors engaged.
-Directing your visitors deeper into your site is a must and insuring they have a pleasant experience on your site has a ton of value in your search engine ranking.
-Links help create simple paths for your visitors to find the information they are in search of.
+Using the objectives you created for your homepage, add relevant links to your content to keep your visitors engaged.
+Directing your visitors deeper into your site is an SEO best practice and ensures website visitors have a pleasant experience on your site.
+Adding relevant internal links significantly improves organic search and your search engine ranking.
+Links help create simple paths for visitors to find the information they are searching for.

 In today’s digital world, first impressions matter.
 Your homepage is the front door to your business for most people.
 Your visitors will judge the visual appeal and user experience.
-So, take some time to ensure you are using these 5 simple steps to improve your homepages design.
-We’d love to hear your option on this blog and if you have some great designs you’d like to share please leave us a comment below.
-You can also view some of the sites on our gallery page to give you some ideas of how to improve your current homepage design.
+So, take some time to ensure you use these five simple steps to improve your homepage’s design.
+We’d love to hear your opinion on this blog, and if you have some great designs you’d like to share, please contact us.